Skip to main content

 There are slight differences between the processes of organising and conducting an Opening and Blessing ceremony from the Australian and New South Wales governments.
 The requirement to select an appropriate date is subject to parliamentary sitting days.
 Requests for Ministerial attendance must not be on a parliamentary sitting date and should only be organised once you have received a confirmation that the Minister or their representative has accepted.

 This ceremony should take place within seven months of completion of the project.
-Read more about NSW Government opening requirements.
+Read more about NSW Building Grant Assistance Scheme Protocols for organising an Opening and Blessing Ceremony.

 Protocols and examples of openings and blessings: